Afton happy finishers – Photo Credit Scott Rokis

-Afton is not possible without volunteers – there were over 130 of them this year.
-Want to see something amazing, THIS is what it takes to put on the Afton Trail Run https://www.aftontrailrun.com/volunteer-assignments/ I encourage you to take the time to read the volunteer recap / thank you HERE https://www.aftontrailrun.com/2022-volunteer-thank-you/ – Want to give back?
-Please consider volunteering at the Superior Fall Trail Race / the Superior 100 on September 9 & 10.
+Afton is not possible without volunteers – there were over 140 of them this year.
+I can look out on any race start line and see dozens of you who routinely volunteer with us or at other Minnesota races – thank you.
+For those out of town runners, I am sure you are doing as much at home / in your local trail communities.
+Sometimes among runners newer to the community there can be a lack of understanding who these volunteers are… it surely must be non-runners or those that can’t run anymore right?
+Haha, not so much… Aid Station 1&2 captain Brian just ran Western States 100.
+Aid Station 3&4 leaders Matt, Laurel, Mark, Andy, Tim and their TREC’s crew… have multiple Superior 100, Western States, UTMB (just ask Mark) and Arrowhead 135 finishes between then.
+Jeff who co-leads at Aid Station 5 holds the double Superior 100 FKT and just won Last Runner Standing race in Duluth.
+Kelly at Aid Station 6 was a 2:19 marathoner and Olympic Marathon Qualifiers participant.
+Andrew, 3rd place at last years Superior 100 cooked pizzas for you all day.
+I digress, you get the point – pick a race you are not running and volunteer!
+Want to see something amazing, THIS is what it takes to put on the Afton Trail Run https://www.aftontrailrun.com/volunteer-assignments/ I encourage you to take the time to read the volunteer recap / thank you HERE https://www.aftontrailrun.com/2023-volunteer-thank-you/ – Please consider volunteering at the Superior Fall Trail Race / the Superior 100 on September 8 & 9.
 The Superior 100 in Northern Minnesota is the 10th oldest 100 mile trail race in the country.
 Grab a friend or two, make some camping or lodging plans and come and be a part of something really special https://www.superiorfalltrailrace.com/read-first/

 After each race we receive dozens of kind emails and I like to share a few…

-A few of our photographers have submitted their photos from the race, a couple additional galleries are forthcoming.
-For those of you that are unfamiliar with how much work it is to process photos (especially the number that they shoot) that is a crazy fast turnaround.
-The other couple of galleries should be available within a few days, so please check back.
+Most of our photographers have submitted their photos from the race, a couple additional galleries are forthcoming.
 Please keep in mind that some of our photographers sell their photos, some make low res images available for free and sell the high res versions, some will accept tips and some give away the high res images for free.
 Please look for notes / prompts for each photographer / gallery.
 All of them put a ton of time into it and have a pile of expensive gear that makes this possible.
 As always it is good form to always credit (by name) and thank photographers for the photos you are sharing on your social media or elsewhere.
 If you want to use photos for commercial purposes please contact the photographers directly or contact me if you are unable to find their contact information.
-If you are a photographer or aspiring photographer and you would like to come shoot some time, please contact us, we would love to have you. https://www.aftontrailrun.com/photos/
+If you are a photographer or aspiring photographer and you would like to come and help tell the Afton story, please contact us, we would love to have you and your fellow runners would appreciate it. https://www.aftontrailrun.com/photos/

 Results and Splits: